radiowarwick/media-server/README.md

 Example:
 `request(static/shows/5010);` will return an image for show with show ID '5010'.

+### /static/marketing/:filename

+Returns a marketing image based on the filename.

+`:filename can be any valid filename`

+Example:
+`request(/static/marketing/varsity);` will return an image for the varsity marketing campain.

 ### /static/video/:filename

 Returns a video based on the filename.